leticiareis6858/market-API/README.md

 ## 💻| Installation

 1. Clone the repository or download the `.zip` file.
-2. Import the application Postman collection using the file `Collection.postman.json`.
+2. Import the application Postman collection using the file `market-API.postman_collection.json`.
 3. Install the required dependencies using `npm install`.
 4. Rename the file `.envExample` to `.env`.
 5. Set up the database and configure the connection in the `.env` file.
 6. Run the application through the console using `npm start`.
-7. Use the application routes through **Postman** or the Swagger route.
+7. Use the application routes through **Postman**.

 ## 🕸| Application main URL: